kuzzleio/documentation/src/api/1/controller-auth/get-strategies/index.md

 {{{since "1.0.0"}}}

-Gets the exhaustive list of authentication strategies registered in Kuzzle
+Gets the exhaustive list of registered authentication strategies.

 ---